alexzhangs/alexzhangs/README.md

-# Hi there 👋  I'm Alex.
+# Hi there :wave: I'm Alex.

-* I am currently working as a full-stack web developer and also a cloud architect in freelancing.
+* I am a full-stack web developer and cloud architect.
-* I keep the repositores that I forked in a separate organization [alexforks](https://github.com/alexforks).
+* I keep the repositories that I fork in a separate organization [@alexforks](https://github.com/alexforks).
-* I speak Mandarin Chinese, use English during work, and I am learning Japanese now.
+* I speak Mandarin Chinese, use English at work, and I am learning Japanese now.

-## 🛸 Hobbies
+## :flying_saucer: Hobbies

 * I love traveling, hiking, and photography.
-I'm a fan of Leica RangeFinder Cameras, yes!
+I'm a fan of Leica Rangefinder Cameras, yes!
 The vintage film cameras, made of such durable stuff.
-* I am a fan of electronics and amateur radio.
-I am used to playing with my fun equipment in my small workshop.
+* I enjoy electronics and amateur radio.
+I'm accustomed to tinkering with equipment in my small workshop.

 ## 📈 Stats